Sakshikri672/SakshiKri672/README.md

 Personal portfolio built using HTML, CSS and JavaScript to showcase my projects and skills.

 ### 🗄️ Student Management System
-A mini project to manage student records using PHP & MySQL.
+A mini project to manage student records using HTML, CSS & JavaScript .

 ### 🌐 Responsive Web Pages
 A collection of responsive websites built using HTML, CSS & JavaScript.